 LSA: Latent Semantic Analysis

-Often we want to think about documents from the perspective of semantic content.
-One standard approach to doing this, is to perform Latent Semantic Analysis or LSA on the corpus.
+Often we want to analyze documents from the perspective of their semantic content.
+One standard approach to doing this is to perform Latent Semantic Analysis (LSA) on the corpus.

-lsa(crps::Corpus)Performs Latent Semantic Analysis or LSA on a corpus.
+lsa(crps::Corpus)Perform Latent Semantic Analysis (LSA) on a corpus or document-term matrix.

 julia> using TextAnalysisjulia> crps = Corpus([ StringDocument("this is a string document"), TokenDocument("this is a token document") ])A Corpus with 2 documents: * 1 StringDocument's * 0 FileDocument's * 1 TokenDocument's * 0 NGramDocument's Corpus's lexicon contains 0 tokens Corpus's index contains 0 tokensjulia> lsa(crps)LinearAlgebra.SVD{Float64, Float64, Matrix{Float64}, Vector{Float64}} U factor: 2×2 Matrix{Float64}: 1.0 0.0 0.0 1.0 singular values: 2-element Vector{Float64}: 0.13862943611198905 0.13862943611198905 Vt factor: 2×6 Matrix{Float64}: 0.0 0.0 0.0 1.0 0.0 0.0 0.0 0.0 0.0 0.0 0.0 1.0

-lsa can also be performed on a DocumentTermMatrix.
+LSA can also be performed directly on a DocumentTermMatrix:

 julia> using TextAnalysisjulia> crps = Corpus([ StringDocument("this is a string document"), TokenDocument("this is a token document") ]);julia> update_lexicon!(crps)julia> m = DocumentTermMatrix(crps)A 2 X 6 DocumentTermMatrixjulia> lsa(m)LinearAlgebra.SVD{Float64, Float64, Matrix{Float64}, Vector{Float64}} U factor: 2×2 Matrix{Float64}: 1.0 0.0 0.0 1.0 singular values: 2-element Vector{Float64}: 0.13862943611198905 0.13862943611198905 Vt factor: 2×6 Matrix{Float64}: 0.0 0.0 0.0 1.0 0.0 0.0 0.0 0.0 0.0 0.0 0.0 1.0